This post may contain affiliate links. Please read our disclosure policy.

 pan frying chicken and sauteing onions

 Cut the chicken breasts in half lengthwise to make 4 thinner pieces, and season them with garlic powder and salt & pepper.
 Pan fry them until they’re cooked through and golden, then transfer to a plate.
-Add the onions to the pan and sauté for 5 minutes.
+Add the onions to the pan and sauté until softened.

 making boursin sauce in a skillet and adding in chicken

 Pour in the chicken broth and add the Boursin.
-Stir until the sauce is smooth, and let it reduce for 5 minutes.
+Stir until the sauce is smooth, and let it reduce.
 Add the chicken back to the skillet along with some fresh parsley, and let it warm through.
 So easy!

 Substitutions and variations